thekr1s/esp8266_wordclock/hardware/README.md

 - <img src="images/usb_wire.jpg" alt="drawing" width="300"/>

 # Build Types
-The wordclock can be created in 2 sizes becuase of the used ledstrip.
+The wordclock can be created in 2 sizes because of the used led strip.
 Its 60 LED's per meter or 30 LED's per meter.
 ## Normal (Desk size)
 - 60 Leds per meter
     - 11x11 letters => 121 LED's => (2.01m) => 3 meter ledstrip